jfmally/playwright-commonjs-setup-project/README.md

-# Evinced Playwright JS SDK Example — CommonJS with globalSetup auth
+# Evinced Playwright JS SDK Example — CommonJS with project test auth

-Illustrates SDK usage with CommonJS modules and globalSetup SDK authorization.
+Illustrates SDK usage with CommonJS modules and SDK authorization in a preliminary test project.

 ## Authorization